Kwame Otu: International career

 Otu has made three appearances for the Ghana national team in the 2022 African Nations Championship in January 2023.

 Conviction of rape

 On 11 February 2025, it was reported in Finnish media that a player of KTP was sidelined from the club's operations due to ongoing police investigation of a suspected crime.
 On 24 March 2025, it was reported that the suspected crime was rape.
 On 2 April 2025, Otu was found guilty of rape by the Kymenlaakso district court and was given a 22-month probationary prison sentence and additional 60 hours of community service and a total fine of €5,500.
+Although the judgment was not final, it was sufficient for KTP to terminate their contract with him.